Bleach (TV series): Thousand-Year Blood War

 In March 2020, Weekly Shōnen Jump and "Bleach 20th Anniversary Project & Tite Kubo New Project Presentation" livestream announced that the manga's last story arc, "Thousand-Year Blood War", would receive an anime project.
 In November 2021, it was announced that the anime project would be a television series, Bleach: Thousand-Year Blood War (BLEACH 千年血戦篇, Burīchi Sennen Kessen-hen).
 The trailer and visual for the series were revealed at the Jump Festa '22 on December 18, 2021.
 Tomohisa Taguchi replaced Noriyuki Abe as the series director at studio Pierrot.
 Taguchi is also overseeing the series scripts alongside Masaki Hiramatsu; Masashi Kudo returned as the character designer and Shirō Sagisu returned to compose the music.
 An advanced screening of the first two episodes was held in Tokyo on September 11, 2022.
 The series will run for four cours with breaks in between.
-It premiered on TV Tokyo on October 11, 2022, and the first cour of 13 episodes finished on December 27 of the same year.
-The second cour is set to premiere in July 2023.
+It premiered on TV Tokyo on October 11, 2022, and the first 13-episodes cours, subtitled The Blood Warfare, finished on December 27 of the same year.
+The second 13-episode cours, The Separation, was broadcast from July 8 to September 30, 2023.
+The third 14-episode cours, The Conflict, produced by Pierrot's second studio Pierrot Films, was broadcast from October 5 to December 28, 2024.
+The fourth and final cours, The Calamity, is set to premiere in 2026.

 Viz Media held the North American premiere at the New York Comic Con on October 8, 2022, ahead of the simulcast of the anime.
 The series is streamed on Hulu in the United States and on Disney+ internationally (excluding Asian territories, in which Medialink retained the rights and airs the series on Ani-One Asia YouTube channel with the Ultra membership scheme).
+The series premiered in the US on Adult Swim's Toonami programming block on May 18, 2025.